 So give the adventurer in your life the gift of convenience: buy them an REI Co-op gift card!
 REI is The Broke Backpacker’s retailer of choice for ALL things outdoors, and an REI gift card is the perfect present you can buy from them.
 And then you won’t have to keep the receipt. 😉Buy on REI!

-#10 Best Mitten-Glove Hybrid – Hestra Fall Line 3-Finger Mittens
+#10 Best Mitten-Glove Hybrid – Hestra Heli Three-Finger Insulated Gloves

-Our top pick for the best mitten-glove hybrid is Hestra Fall Line 3-Finger Mittens
+Our top pick for the best mitten-glove hybrid is Hestra Gloves Heli Three-Finger Insulated Gloves

 - Price (USD) – $160